Islam and other religions: Views on forms of worship in other religions

 Although there are different ways to worship God, those who do not worship like it was ordinated by a prophet will suffer in the afterlife.
 This suffering causes pleasure, because they feel spiritual delight in the way of their worship until they repent and take refuge in God.

 The Sunni scholar and mystic Mahmoud Shabestari holds that every religion is in some way worshipping Allah.
-Even idol-worshippers actually would unconsciously worship him, but they do not recognise, that in reality, there is no other entity than Allah to worship, thus unnecessarily limiting him.
+Even idol-worshippers actually would unconsciously worship him.